CHAPTER FOUR: RETURN

 This might be the last time I see Haseon.
 I should wish it farewell.

 But he did not change the view, yet neither did he ask for clearance to leave for Earth.
-In fact, he was silent so long that the Gate Control contacted him.
+In fact, he was silent for so long that the Gate Control contacted him.

 “E-Exarch, is there some difficulty?” the crisp voice of Control asked.